Project

 pydlock works two ways from one codebase:

-• As a library — import it and call a small, documented API to encrypt or decrypt a file.
+• As a library — import it and call lock() / unlock() on a file.

-Around that it carries the scaffolding of a published package: setup.py and a MANIFEST, a CHANGELOG, and a release on the Python Package Index.
+Around that it carries the scaffolding of a published package: packaging metadata, a test suite, a changelog, and a release on the Python Package Index cut through tokenless OIDC publishing.

 Outcome

-pydlock is live on PyPIpip install pydlock and it’s there, library and CLI both.
+pydlock is live on PyPI under the MIT license — pip install pydlock and it’s there, CLI and library both.